HenryStauch/HenryStauch/README.md

-## Hi there!
-I am currently learning to navigate and utilize GitHub as part of my participation in CS50 at Dartmouth College.
+## Hello!
+I'm using GitHub as a CS student at Dartmouth College.

 <!--
 **HenryStauch/HenryStauch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.